EducationalWave

 Improving soil aeration through power raking also plays a vital role in effectively addressing the issue of thatch buildup in lawns.
 Thatch is a layer of dead grass, roots, and other organic matter that accumulates between the soil and the live grass blades.

-Related Pros and Cons of Friends With Benefits With an Ex
+Related Pros and Cons of Indian Motorcycles

 While a thin layer of thatch can be beneficial for the lawn, excessive thatch can prevent water, air, and nutrients from reaching the soil, leading to stunted growth and increased susceptibility to diseases.